Texas Hunting Regulations

 Hunter Education versus a Hunting License

 Texas hunters must obtain a Texas Hunting License, which is different than hunter education certification.
 You will need to purchase an annual hunting license from the Texas Parks & Wildlife Department once you complete your safety course.
-A hunting license is required for any person, regardless of age, who hunts any animal, bird, frog or turtle within the state.
-You can get a hunting license through the Texas Parks & Wildlife Department.
+A hunting license is required for any person, regardless of age, who hunts any animal, bird, frog or turtle within the state, except the following:

 RESTRICTED HUNTING AREAS